RandomStudio/tether/README.md

 ## Goals

-As long as client applications conform to the above standards, they will be able to publish and read messages in a Tether system.
+As long as client applications conform to the standards outlined here, they will be able to function as Tether Agents, publishing and subscribing to messages in a Tether system.

 The aim is to make it quick and easy to get messaging working within a distributed system, even with very diverse programming languages, hardware and software applications.

 Various tools, naming conventions, permissions and choices of architecture can be built on top of this system.
 There is no guarantee that every Tether-like system will work perfectly or behave in the same way, but at least the hard part - distributed messaging - is "solved" so that developers can concentrate on more interesting concerns.

 The combination of MQTT and MessagePack means that a Tether system is just about the _easiest and quickest_ way to get parts of a distributed system talking to each other.
 It requires very little code, minimal APIs and very little network configuration.

-Other approaches (websocket servers, OSC, etc.) may sometimes appear easier to reach for in certain circumstances, but typically do not offer the flexibility of a "pub/sub" messaging system or a structured (but very transparent) data structure in the messages.
+Other approaches (HTTP requests, websocket servers, OSC, etc.) may sometimes appear easier to reach for in certain circumstances, but typically do not offer the flexibility of a "pub/sub" messaging system or a structured (but very transparent) data structure in the messages.

 The technology can be integrated very easily in everything from websites to microcontrollers to game engines.
 Translating in and out from other protocols/transports (e.g. MIDI, OSC, serial data) is convenient enough that software which is "not Tether-native" can be plugged in without much effort.